sktime/community-org/community_council/AGENDA.md

     * Should UEA act as a fiscal host for money from github sponsors?
     * If yes, what level of transparency in accounting github sponsors donations do the council want?

+4. UEA grant update
+    * hiring process
+    * collaborator update: meeting CHIMERA and UCL

-4. summer programme updates
+5. summer programme updates
     * onboarding days, May 23-25
     * GSoC interviews concluded, offers made
     * need to organize dev sprint - funded from UEA grant?

-5. update: pydata London
+6. update: pydata London
     * accepted with topic "how to build your own estimator"
     * June 17-19
     * FK and Leonidas presenting
     * organising sprint in conjunction?
 Meet in London?

-6. UEA grant - hiring
-    * timelines?
-    * job specification
-    * hiring process

 7. budget update - TB (treasurer)
     * monthly reports Apr (still outstanding) and May